DEFRA/ffc-helm-library/README.md

 {{- end -}}
 ```

 This example would be for `template/secret.yaml` in the `ffc-microservice` Helm chart.
-The initial `include` statement can be wrapped in an `if` statement if you only wish to create the k8s object based on a condition.
+The initial `include` statement can be wrapped in an `if` statement if you only wish to create the K8s object based on a condition.
 E.g., only create the secret is a `pr` value has been set in `values.yaml`:

 ```
 {{- if .Values.pr }}
 {{- include "ffc-helm-library.secret" (list . "ffc-microservice.secret") -}}
 {{- end }}
 {{- define "ffc-microservice.secret" -}}
+# Microservice specific configuration in here
 {{- end -}}
 ```

 ### All template required values

-All the k8s object templates in the library require the following values to be set in the parent microservice Helm chart's `values.yaml`:
+All the K8s object templates in the library require the following values to be set in the parent microservice Helm chart's `values.yaml`:

 ```
 name: <string>